SilverRainZ/chezetc/README.rst

       $ chezetc init

-   This is a one-time setup, and will This will create a new Git repository in ``~/.local/share/chezetc`` where chezmoi will store its source files.
+   This is a one-time setup, and will create a new Git repository in ``~/.local/share/chezetc`` where chezmoi will store its source files.

 2. Manage your first file with chezmoi, for example, your nginx config file::